13. Weaponsยถ

 #endif

 A typical attempt at explaining the quick weapon switch, commonly seen even as of 2020, is to claim that the saveload eliminates the weapon switching animation.
 This explanation is incorrect, because the delay before being allowed to fire, or indeed any other weapon-related delays including attacks and reloads, are independent of the viewmodel animation.
-The delays are “invisible”.
+The delays are โinvisibleโ.

 13.3.
-Gauss¶
+Gaussยถ

 The gauss is one of the more interesting weapons in Half-Life.
 One of the earliest speedrunning tricks, the simple gauss boosting, and one of the most recently discovered tricks, quickgaussing, are both gauss-related.
 The gauss is arguably the most complex weapon in Half-Life, and it is worth devoting some paragraphs exploring its behaviour.

 The gauss weapon has two modes, as any entry level Half-Life player would know.
 The primary mode of the gauss fires orange beams consuming 2 cells and providing 20 damage.
 The delay between shots in primary mode is 0.2s.
 The secondary mode is more interesting.
 In single-player mode, the weapon consumes a cell every 0.3s while charging, starting from an initial consumption of one cell.
 The minimum charge time is 0.5s.
 If the weapon charges for more than 10 seconds, the weapon will discharge and inflict 50 damage onto the player.
-The damage of the beam in secondary mode otherwise scales linearly with charging time such that
+The damage of the beam in secondary mode otherwise scales linearly with charging time

 Observe that the damage caps at 200 after charging for 4 seconds.
 The secondary fire produces a physical recoil, which is manifested by a change in the player velocity.
-If is the current player velocity, and is the unit forward vector, then the new velocity is given by
+If

 The behaviour of gauss beams is relatively complex compared to other Half-Life projectiles.
 Intuitively, players recognise that gauss beams have a tendency to reflect off surfaces.
-Gauss beams can also “punch” through walls and damage entities at the opposite side, through a mechanism that is not obvious at first sight.
+Gauss beams can also โpunchโ through walls and damage entities at the opposite side, through a mechanism that is not obvious at first sight.
 Gauss beams can even inflict damage onto oneself under the right circumstances.
 What is more, the damage from gauss beams can be seemingly amplified when fired through particular geometries.

 13.3.1.
-Beam iterations¶
+Beam iterationsยถ

-which is decremented each iteration) to to calculate the dynamic behaviour of the gauss beam.
+A gauss beam starts off with an initial damage nMaxHits with an initial value of 10.
+The game then perform at most 10 iterations (tracked by nMaxHits which is decremented each iteration) to to calculate the dynamic behaviour of the gauss beam.
 In each iteration, the game may reduce the damage, inflict damage to some entity, or calculate beam reflection.
-If or nMaxHits
+If nMaxHits reaches zero at some iteration

-in the code.
+In performing line traces, the game also keeps track of vecDir in the code.
 You can think of this vector as representing the direction of a the gauss beam in any iteration.
-This direction vector is initialised to be the player’s unit forward vector .
-It can be modified if the beam reflects, as we will see below.
+This direction vector is initialised to be the playerโs unit forward vector

 Note